emissary-ingress/emissary/user-guide/consul.md

    If you're on GKE, or haven't previously created the Ambassador service, please see the Quick Start.

    Note: For now, you'll need to install using https://github.com/datawire/ambassador-docs/tree/consul-sd/yaml/consul/ambassador-consul-sd.yaml, which adds the necessary RBAC permissions.

+5. Configure Ambassador to look for services registered to Consul by creating the `ConsulResolver`:

+    ```yaml
+    ---
+    apiVersion: ambassador/v2
+    kind: ConsulResolver
+    name: consul-dc1
+    address: consul-server:8500
+    datacenter: dc1
+    ```
+    This will tell Ambassador that Consul is a service discovery endpoint.
+You will then need to set `resolver: consul-dc1` in the `Mapping` to tell Ambassador to look in Consul for the service.
+Review the [Resolvers](/reference/core/resolvers) documentation for more information.

+    Since this is a system-wide configuration, it is recommended to put this annotation in your Ambassador service:

+    ```yaml
+    ---
+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: ambassador
+      annotations:
+        getambassador.io/config: |
+          ---
+          apiVersion: ambassador/v2
+          kind: ConsulResolver
+          name: consul-dc1
+          address: consul-server:8500
+          datacenter: dc1
+    spec:
+      type: LoadBalancer
+      selector:
+        service: ambassador
+      ports:
+      - name: http
+        port: 80
+    ```

+    ```
+    kubectl apply -f ambassador-service.yaml
+    ```

 ## Routing to Consul Services